MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### Data residency

 Some organizations place restrictions on the physical locations into which their data can be stored and processed.
 Sometimes these requirements are based on legal or regulatory standards, while in other situations organizations might decide to adopt a data residency policy themselves to avoid customer concerns.
-Strict data residency requirements might mean you need to use a single-region deployment, or use a selected subset of Azure regions.
+Strict data residency requirements might mean you need to use a single-region deployment, or use a selected subset of Azure regions and services. <!-- TODO regions by service -->

 > [!NOTE]
 > Avoid making unfounded assumptions about your data residency requirements.
 If you have to comply with specific regulatory standards, verify what those standards actually specify.